 This was inspired by artist Dayanita Singh who created photo journals (Sent a Letter) with a certain person in mind and then created two copies of each journal–one she kept and the other she gave to the person it was made for.
 These journals, constructed in accordion fold, allow the recipients to hold a private mini exhibition at their own homes.
 In this way, the artist is expanding her audience in a personal and intimate manner.
-In Directions for the Mind, the artist will also be able to interact personally with friends of friends.
+In Directions for the Mind, the artist was also able to interact personally with friends of friends.
 It is not unusual in North American society for friends not to share their friends, so this event-exhibition creates an opportunity for that to happen.

 What inspired this project?